Sam-Dragon/cloud/gcp/kubernetes-engine.md

 - Number of pods must be equal to number of nodes
 - Use 'Auto scaling' to manual adjust number of pods vs nodes
 - Replicate master nodes accross multiple zones for high availability
-- some cpu is reserved by control plane so use multiple vcpu
+- Some cpu is reserved by control plane so use multiple vcpu
 - Stateful deployments for kafka, redis, zookeeper
-- deamonset on each node for log collection or monitoring
+- Deamonset on each node for log collection or monitoring
--
--
+- We can Cloud Logging & Cloud Monitoring & we can export them to pub/sub or bigquery